 This support is usually for the short term and the pupils remain dual registered with their mainstream school.
 It is for children and young people who, because of their medical condition, are hospitalised and/or unable to attend mainstream school.

-The main aim is to maintain educative processes with a view, in most cases, to re-integrate pupils back into mainstream school or where appropriate into alternative provision eg post 16 education.
-This is done at the earliest opportunity, working closely with school, the pupil, parents or carers and other agencies.
+The aim of this provision is, where possible, to support the pupil towards reintegration into mainstream education.
+This is done at the earliest opportunity, working closely with school, the pupil, parents/carers and other agencies.

-- Have an illness that will result in a 15+ day absence
+- the pupil has an illness that will result in a 15+ day absence;

-- Have a potentially long term sickness or recurrent bouts of chronic sickness
+- the pupil has a potentially long term illness or recurrent bouts of chronic illness;

-All medical needs referrals must be supported by the appropriate medical advice ie, NHS Consultant, CAMHS (Child and Adolescent Mental Health Services) Tier 3 or TPS (Teenage Pregnancy Service) midwife.
+All medical needs referrals must be supported by the appropriate medical advice eg, NHS Consultant, CAMHS (Child and Adolescent Mental Health Services) Tier 3.

 Teaching given to pupils with medical needs